Shipping & Pick Up

 All USDA meat products are vacuum packed at the processing facility and stored in deep freezers.

-We ship our products in cold-insulated boxes with dry ice packaging to ensure that our premium meats remain at a safe temperature.
+We ship our products in cold-insulated boxes with dry ice or gel ice packs packaging to ensure that our premium meats remain at a safe temperature.
 On arrival, we recommend either transferring the vacuum packaged meats directly to your freezer if you intend to save them for later use, or if you plan on cooking them within a few days, we recommend defrosting them in your refrigerator.

 What do I do if my order arrives late?

 Please contact us immediately if your order has not arrived on time.
-We package our meats very carefully and they are safe to consume within a three-day window from their initial shipping time.
+We package our meats very carefully and they are generally safe to consume within a three-day window from their initial shipping time if thawed.

 What do I do if some of my items were defrosted upon delivery?